ate47/t8-atian-menu/README.md

   - Nova shot (AO)
 - Teleport tool
   - Waypoint tp (Blackout) : TP using the map (need fix for the main map)
+  - tp to hot location in your map (wip)
 - set characters
 - set skin
   - skin palette